 Artificial Intelligence in Assessment

-The recent emergence of generative artificial intelligence tools (such as ChatGPT and Microsoft Copilot) is presenting a wide range of possible benefits, and challenges, in all aspects of education.
+The emergence of generative artificial intelligence tools (such as ChatGPT and Microsoft Copilot) is presenting a wide range of possible benefits, and challenges, in all aspects of education.
 This includes assessment.

 We recognise that AI may be used by students at many different stages in their learning process, including preparing for assessments.
 Such use may be appropriate in certain circumstances.
 However, assessments are in place to help ensure that you have met the course and program learning outcomes, not to test what AI tools can do.